 It’s especially true for those people who like to go on an adventure; cruising down gravel roads to uncover some of the most other-worldly landscapes and picture-perfect scenes of native wildlife in action.

-Lead by our local guides — landscape photographer Houggard Malan and wildlife photographer Andre Cloete — and Canon Collective ambassadors — Jay Collier and Emma Desira — we drove more than 4,000 kilometres over three weeks to visit and photograph the most iconic and surreal scenes across in the country.
+Lead by our local guides — landscape photographer Houggard Malan and wildlife photographer Andre Cloete — and Canon Photographers— Jay Collier and Emma Desira — we drove more than 4,000 kilometres over three weeks to visit and photograph the most iconic and surreal scenes across in the country.

 Our first stop was Fish River Canyon.
 It’s here that we woke up daily before sunrise to catch the glistening light shine across the land.
 We stayed at Fish River Lodge, where the balconies opened up to the canyon below.
 At night I saw the Milky Way for the first time.
 My view of the Milky Way became a regular occurrence throughout Namibia.
 The lack of city lights gave way to pitch-black skies.